Berkeley-CS61B/website-fa23/materials/incompletes/index.md

 ## Incomplete deadlines

 - By default, the deadline to turn in incomplete assignments will be Friday, January 13th (1/13).
 We will not be granting further extensions aside from exceptional cases.
 - If you are taking an incomplete on the final, you will take the Spring 2024 final exam.
-The date and time is not known yet.
+Though subject to change, the date and time will be May 7th, 2024 at 8-11AM.

 ## Is an incomplete right for you?